jruedas1/intro-to-testing-js/README.md

 - Build up functionality one small piece at a time.
 - If any input is not a number, return NaN
 - Refactor, if possible
-- Repeat until the tests are robust and the function works as intented.
+- Repeat until the tests are robust and the function works as intended.
 - Commit your work to git and push to GitHub.

 ## Conclusion and completeness